kunukn/react-collapse/README.md

 - interruptible - can be reversed during movement
 - inert - when collapsed you should tab over the collapsed component
 - availability - from cdn or npm install
-- Collapsible on height only
+- collapsible on height only

 # This was created with heavy inspiration from